bump-sh/cli/README.md

   $ bump [COMMAND]

 COMMANDS
-  deploy   create a new version of your documentation from the given file or URL diff     Get a comparaison diff with your documentation from the given file or URL help     Display help for bump. preview  create a documentation preview from the given file or URL
+  deploy   Create a new version of your documentation from the given file or URL. diff     Get a comparison diff with your documentation from the given file or URL. help     Display help for bump. preview  Create a documentation preview from the given file or URL.
 ```

 Please check the [Bump CLI help page](https://help.bump.sh/bump-cli) for more CLI usage details.